Updated – Originally published June 30, 2022

 Give your child space to explore, but show them where the limits are.
 These limits can be spatial (don’t go past the stop sign at the end of the street), but there are other kinds of boundaries you can put in place.

 Let them know how far they can wander.
-Consider watching from the corner, porch, or window while they test out their independence.
+You don’t have to helicopter.
+Try hanging back on the porch while they test their independence — you’ll be amazed at how capable they are.
+That first moment of letting go can feel scary.
+But it’s often where confidence starts — for them and for us.
 As the tiny tots mature, you can send them to the next aisle at the market and have them choose a cereal.

-If you feel it is time, there are great watch options that provide GPS location tracking and alert your phone if they leave the safe zone.
+If you feel it is time, there are great communication options that provide GPS location tracking and alert your phone if they leave the safe zone.

 Prepare kids to explore